-Pension actuaries, who are not attorneys, are not authorized to practice law.
-Generally, even those few actuaries who are licensed attorneys are generally functioning as employees of firms that are not law firms and thus do not practice law.
-Consequently, pension actuaries do not opine on interpretation of tax law.
+Pension actuaries who are not attorneys are not authorized to practice law.
+Even those few actuaries who are licensed attorneys are generally functioning as employees of firms that are not law firms and thus do not practice law.
+Consequently, pension actuaries do not opine on interpretation of tax law, and do not render covered opinions.
+We request confirmation that the reasoning in the preceding sentence is valid.